Badisse/Developpeur-Ethereum-Template/6. Dapp/Projet/hardhat/docs/Voting.md

 function startProposalsRegistering() external nonpayable
 ```

-Start proposal registering sessionMust be called the owner of the contract
+Start proposal registering session

-*Emit a WorkflowStatusChange event*
+*Must be called the owner of the contract.
+Emit a WorkflowStatusChange event*

 ### startVotingSession